Port Bypass Road

 Daytime

-Lane Shifting/Closing Through May 2025
+Lane Shifting/Closing Through Summer 2025

 A traffic diversion along Spangler Blvd has been implemented with traffic lanes diverted to the south of the existing roadway.